Information resources

 References are documents with in-depth information on specific topics.
 Their form range from organizational reports and specialized websites to scientific literature.

-Get started by taking the test or by directly selecting one area of digital literacy where you would like to make progress:
+Get started by selecting one area of digital literacy where you would like to make progress: